 Little ol' Night Owl.

-Right now I am writing this a frenzy, trying to squeeze in a few basic life moments (lunch, bill paying, seeing what goodies sit in the mail box) before I hit the Olympic watch again.
+Right now I am writing this in a frenzy, trying to squeeze in a few basic life moments (lunch, bill paying, seeing what goodies sit in the mail box) before I hit the Olympic watch again.
 I have time for only a scattershot post.

 Fortunately, gcrl gave me a little inspiration with his post today.
 It's about the nickname I chose for myself for this blog.